14 Smart Things To Do With Your Money, Starting Today!

 12. Create written short and long term money goals - Vital.
 Short term is 1 to 12 months, and Long term is 3 to 5 years, or more, down the road.
 Don't just write it, commit to it and put it somewhere in the house where you can see it daily.
 Be creative here.
 Put it on your phone, put it in your car, put it on your screensaver on your computer at home and at work.
 Whatever you have to do, do it.
 Goal setting, with practical and specific action steps to reach those goals, are huge.
 Dream Big!
 Try it.
 You will be surprised.

-13. Get life insurance and Get a will - If you have money to eat, then you can afford good Term Life Insurance.
-If you can save $500 for your vacation next year, then you can certainly save that same amount of money for a will.These two pieces are the first and most basic pieces of personal financial planning.
+13. Get life insurance - If you have money to eat, then you can afford good Term Life Insurance.
+This is the first and most basic piece of financial planning.
 If you don't have life insurance, you are doing a disservice to your loved ones.
 You can get life insurance quick.
 Go through an online broker so that you can get the best rates.
-This stuff is on sale now folks, so there is no excuse to not have a good Term Life Insurance policy.
-You can actually get a will for $75 online.
-Once you get these things, then you can delve into estate planning.
+This stuff is on sale now folks, so there is no excuse to not have a good Term Life Insurance policy!

 14. Be Accountable - You go harder, when you answer to others.
 Ask a track athlete what makes them run faster.
 When you are being challenged and pushed, you usually do better and put more intensity into it.
 A spouse, a friend, or a family member.
 Someone you trust needs to be on the journey with you.